chrlynn26/intro_data_science_class_collection/README.md

 <br />

-# Course 5 - Applied Social Network Analysis in Python:
+# Course 5 - Applied Social Network Analysis:

 As the final component in the specialization, this course challenged me to use all of the fundamentals I learned in the previous courses to pursue social network analysis.
 Before diving into coding, this course taught me the fundamentals of social networks, including basic graphs and how to extract information from specific pairs of nodes and edges.
 For coding, Python’s NetworkX library was instrumental in creating and dissecting social networks.
 I learned how to analyze the connectivity of nodes, and even measure how pivotal specific nodes are within a social network.
 The course culminated with a machine learning project applied to employee salary and relationship social networks.